Coleville, California

 Coleville is an unincorporated community and census-designated place (CDP) in Mono County, California, United States.
 It is located at an elevation of 5141 ft in the Antelope Valley on the West Walker River.
 The population was 419 at the 2020 census, down from 495 at the 2010 census.

-The ZIP Code is 96107, and the community is inside area codes 442 and 760.
+The ZIP Code is 96107, and the community is within area code 530.

 History

 The first post office at Coleville was established in 1868.
 The name honors Cornelius Cole, a United States senator.
 On June 1, 2007, the Larson fire threatened Coleville while burning 1100 acre and causing US$3,000,000 damage.

 Coleville is the hometown of General John Abizaid and the birthplace of trick shooter Lillian Smith.

 Geography

 Coleville is one of the three northernmost communities in Mono County.
 It is bordered to the north by Topaz and to the south by Walker.
 U.S. Route 395 passes through the town, leading north 46 mi to Carson City, Nevada, and southeast 26 mi to Bridgeport, the Mono county seat.
 According to the Mono County government, Antelope Valley, including Coleville, is expected to see significant population growth.

 According to the United States Census Bureau, the CDP covers an area of 19.3 sqmi, all land.